Everything Lean For Leaders And Their Teams

 It is often thought to be the center of a group.
 In truth, the middle number is called the median.
 When the data is evenly distributed, the median and mean are close.
 When there are outliers or an uneven distribution, the data is skewed, separating the mean and median.

 Unfortunately, the average alone rarely tells us anything useful.
-Using the mean to make decisions is that it can be misleading without more information.
+Using the mean to make decisions can be misleading without more information.
 For example, if you are working in a service center, and have a target of getting products turned around within 5 days, and your average is 3.5, are you doing a good job?
 Without more information, you would be hard pressed to answer that question.
-You don’t know what the shape of the distribution is, nor do you know how many orders are over the 5 day target.
+You don’t know what the shape of the distribution is, nor do you know how many orders are over the 5-day target.
 The same hold true on part dimensions.
 An average may be in spec, but many individual parts can be out of spec.

 Averages can be a good indicator of change, however.
 Comparing daily averages, for example, can help you see if a process is shifting.
 Comparing a sample’s average to a historical average can indicate if something unusual is happening in a process.